International Minor for Engineers

 - May be satisfied by U-M courses, transfer credit, or intensive language programs abroad.

-- Students may fulfill the language proficiency requirement using AP credit or test credit, however those credits cannot be used toward the 16-credit total: these students must fulfill the 6-credit requirement by completing a combination of additional credits of the same foreign language (advanced level) or additional courses from the international sequence (see below) or comparative perspectives list.
+- Students may fulfill the language proficiency requirement using AP credit or test credit, however those credits cannot be used toward the 15-credit total: these students must fulfill the 6-credit requirement by completing a combination of additional credits of the same foreign language (advanced level) or additional courses from the intercultural sequence (see below).

-- For students who complete the language proficiency using U-M courses or transfer credit, up to 6 credits of 3rd and 4th language courses can be used toward the 16-credit total.
+- For students who complete the language proficiency using U-M courses or transfer credit, up to 6 credits of third and fourth-semester language courses can be used toward the 15-credit total.